 3. The Prize will be decided by the SPE Council with assistance from specialist readers where appropriate.
 The Council’s decision is final.
 The Council has the right not to award a prize if it judges that no entry is of adequate standard.

 4. The winner of the Rybczynski Prize will be published, or republished with accreditation to the original publisher, on the SPE website.
 A synopsis maybe published in the SPE Newsletter.
 The SPE reserves the right to reproduce the short-listed entries at its discretion.

-5. The Prize will be awarded at the 2022 SPE Annual Dinner.
+5. The Prize will be awarded at the 2023 SPE Annual Dinner on 20 November.
 The author(s) of the final shortlisted entries will be invited to the dinner as guests of the SPE.

 6. Entries must be in English and in typed or printed form.